SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-provisioning.md

 # Matter Provisioning

 Tools in the Silicon Labs Matter GitHub `provision` folder are used to load mandatory authentication information into Matter devices.
-For more information on accessing the provision tools and cloning the Silicon Labs Matter GitHub repository see the documentation located here: [Silicon Labs Matter GitHub repo](https://github.com/SiliconLabs/matter).
+For more information on accessing the provision tools and cloning the Silicon Labs Matter GitHub repository, see the documentation located here: [Silicon Labs Matter GitHub repo](https://github.com/SiliconLabs/matter).

 Most of the required parameters are stored once during the manufacturing process, and shall not change during the lifetime of the device.
 During runtime, two interfaces are